 Use 1000ml of Matrix™ for each 400 litres of water.
 Matrix may be placed in any kind of filter, and is particularly effective in a canister filter.
 Matrix is sufficiently large that no filter bag should be required for most applications.

-Surface Area of Matrix, Eheim Substrat Pro, and JBL MicroMec
+Surface Area of Seachem Matrix, Eheim Substrat Pro, and JBL MicroMec

-Two competitors, Eheim (Substrat Pro) and JBL (MicroMec) have advertised their own biological filter media (in both cases, sintered glass) and are claiming larger specific surface areas than our claim for Matrix.
+Two competitors, Eheim (Substrat Pro) and JBL (MicroMec) have advertised their own biological filter media (in both cases, sintered glass) and are claiming larger specific surface areas than Seachem's claim for Matrix.

 For biological filter media, specific surface area (measured as surface area per gram of material, or surface area per some specified volume of material) is very important.
 These products provide surface sites for bacteria to attach and do their work.
 The greater the surface area per gram of medium, the greater the number of bacteria that can attach.
 Thus a high specific surface area is desirable.